 Amazon's early Black Friday sale is happening now and here are our favorite deals

-By now, you've probably heard quite a bit about the supply-chain snafus -- you know, the port- and trucking-related holdups affecting everything from clothing to booze.
-That's the bad news about Black Friday 2021.
-But there's good news, too: Some of the best Black Friday deals are already here.
+If you're worried about the dreaded supply-chain anxieties of 2021 -- port- and trucking-related back-ups affecting everything from clothing to booze -- there is some good news.
+Port-related delays may be easing, and some retailers say they're now fully stocked once again.

-In short: Don't wait until the day after Thanksgiving to start shopping.
-Amazon, along with a number of other retailers, has started its Black Friday sale early, offering deals and deep discounts on Amazon devices, kitchen appliances, Chromebooks, streaming devices, the hottest toys of 2021 and more.
+Still, it may not be wise to delay your holiday shopping, especially when so many retailers -- especially Amazon -- are already offering very good pre-Black Friday deals and sales.
+Ahead of Black Friday 2021, you can already find deals and deep discounts on Amazon devices, kitchen appliances, Chromebooks, streaming devices, the hottest toys of 2021 and more.
 Even Amazon gift cards are on sale.

 We've compiled some of our favorite highlights from Amazon's big sale below.
 But if you want to skip straight to the deals, tap the button below and shop Amazon's Black Friday sale immediately.